 EasyJet customers can claim refunds online and it appears to be processing most (but not all) refunds within 30 days.

 Other airlines aren’t just delaying refunds but flatly refusing them; including Air France-KLM and WestJet.
 Air France-KLM offers vouchers which passengers aren’t able to convert into a refund for at least 12 months.

 What should I do?
 If your flight is cancelled, you are due a refund.
 You don’t have to request a refund before your flight’s scheduled departure.
 In fact you have at least 12 months to make a claim.
 Many people are telling us that the airline websites aren’t working, or they can’t reach the carrier to request a refund.
 Your options are to keep trying or to try to claim through your debit or credit card provider, or paypal.

 Make sure you don’t click the Cancel & Refund button on British Airways’ website as customers have told us they’ve then received a voucher, and BA won’t swap vouchers for cash.
 Neither will EasyJet, so make sure you’re happy with a voucher before you accept.

 British Airways, Ryanair, EasyJet hasn’t cancelled my flight.
 Can I claim a refund?

 What should I do?
 If your airline has not cancelled a flight, despite the FCO warning against travel, ask if you can rebook for a later date for free, as a refund isn’t likely.
-However, the CMA recently issued guidance about general businesses.
-If a consumer has to cancel due to Government public health measures meaning they cannot access those services, they should be entitled to a refund.
-Push for a refund based on CMA guidance.

 What about my accommodation?
 Can I get a refund?